nebulasio/go-nebulas/README.md

 Now you can even create & deploy & call smart contracts directly over HTTP just by 'SendTransaction()'.
 If you want to create & deploy a smart contracts:
 1. create your smart contracts source.
-2. call 'SendTransaction()', the params from and to must be the same.
+2. call 'SendTransaction()', the params 'from' and 'to' must be the same.
 3. params 'function' must be nil.
 ```
 curl -i -H Accept:application/json -X POST http://localhost:8080/v1/transaction -H Content-Type: application/json -d '{"from":"0x8a209cec02cbeab7e2f74ad969d2dfe8dd24416aa65589bf","to":"0x8a209cec02cbeab7e2f74ad969d2dfe8dd24416aa65589bf","nonce":1,"source":"'use strict';var SampleContract = function () {LocalContractStorage.defineProperties(this, {name: null,count: null});LocalContractStorage.defineMapProperty(this, \"allocation\");};SampleContract.prototype = {init: function (name, count, allocation) {this.name = name;this.count = count;allocation.forEach(function (item) {this.allocation.put(item.name, item.count);}, this);},dump: function () {console.log('dump: this.name = ' + this.name);console.log('dump: this.count = ' + this.count);},verify: function (expectedName, expectedCount, expectedAllocation) {if (!Object.is(this.name, expectedName)) {throw new Error(\"name is not the same, expecting \" + expectedName + \", actual is \" + this.name + \".\");}if (!Object.is(this.count, expectedCount)) {throw new Error(\"count is not the same, expecting \" + expectedCount + \", actual is \" + this.count + \".\");}expectedAllocation.forEach(function (expectedItem) {var count = this.allocation.get(expectedItem.name);if (!Object.is(count, expectedItem.count)) {throw new Error(\"count of \" + expectedItem.name + \" is not the same, expecting \" + expectedItem.count + \", actual is \" + count + \".\");}}, this);}};module.exports = SampleContract;", "args":"[\"TEST001\", 123,[{\"name\":\"robin\",\"count\":2},{\"name\":\"roy\",\"count\":3},{\"name\":\"leon\",\"count\":4}]]"}'